dhbangtroi/dss-thesis/README.md

 # DSS Thesis

-Code container for DSS Master thesis.
+Code container for DSS Master thesis:

+- CODES folder: includes all codes (R and python) for the project
+- DATASET folder: includes all dataset needed to run the codes